flyingcircusio/fc-nixos/doc/src/user_profile.md

 }
 ```

-% FIXME: move this to a 24.05 tarball once the first release is out.
 The code shown above defines an environment with 5 packages installed from a
 specific build of our NixOS 23.11 platform.
 The pinned version can be newer or older than the installed system version.